-A unique feeder with an artsy design that looks great in any garden.
+A unique model with an artsy design that looks great in any garden.
 It features a wide, shallow glass bowl for fruit and nectar that can also be used for bird seed for petite birds or for water for them to bathe.
 Bowl design provides plenty of room for several butterflies to feed.

 A kid-friendly kit that includes everything youngsters need to hatch their own butterflies, including 10 caterpillars, roomy pop-up habitat, feeding kit, and instructions.
-Kids love watching the process, and setting hatched butterflies free.
+Kids love watching the process and setting hatched butterflies free.
 Makes a great STEM project.

 Not all caterpillars will make it to maturity.
 Shipping in daytime temperatures less than 55°F or greater than 85°F could kill the caterpillars.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.